weirayao/torchprime/README.md

 ## Environment setup

-For development and debugging puroposes it is useful to be able to run `torchprime` locally on a TPU VM.
-For this you can create a single-host TPU VM using this guide: https://cloud.google.com/tpu/docs/managing-tpus-tpu-vm Or you can create TPU VM from Pantheon UI for your cloud project.
+For development and debugging purposes it is useful to run `torchprime` locally on a TPU VM.
+You can create a single-host TPU VM using this guide: https://cloud.google.com/tpu/docs/managing-tpus-tpu-vm Or you can create TPU VM from the Google Cloud Console for your cloud project.
 Spot quota is available for v5e and v6e chips in multiple regions: https://cloud.google.com/tpu/docs/regions-zones

-Make sure that you are using correct runtime when creating your VM: https://cloud.google.com/tpu/docs/runtimes#pytorch_and_jax
+Make sure that you are using the correct runtime when creating your VM: https://cloud.google.com/tpu/docs/runtimes#pytorch_and_jax

 For example: